Texas governor: Parents seeking transgender care for kids should face abuse investigations - NewsBreak

 Advocates for the LGBTQ community in Texas denounced the governor’s letter and the attorney general’s written opinion.

-Regarding the Paxton release in particular, Ricardo Martinez, the CEO of Equality Texas, described it as a continuation of what happened during the last legislative session.Abortion recedes from spotlight in Texas’ primary election
+Regarding the Paxton release in particular, Ricardo Martinez, the CEO of Equality Texas, described it as a continuation of what happened during the last legislative session.Mark Lanegan, of Screaming Trees and Queens of the Stone Age, dies at 57: ‘We will always have his voice’

 “When we are OK attacking innocent children, we’re doing something really wrong,” he said.